 If your boat has sustained damage, whether as a result of collision, grounding or other incident there’s a whole slew of actions to take.
-This starts with ensuring the immediate safety of the vessel and her crew and culminates with informing insurers, appointing a surveyor if necessary and so on (for more on surveys, see: Boat surveys: an essential guide).
+This starts with ensuring the immediate safety of the vessel and her crew and culminates with informing insurers, appointing a surveyor if necessary and so on (see more on surveys here).

 Clearly in the event of anything other than the most superficial of damage your immediate focus must be to ensure the vessel is safe, that there are no injuries to anyone on board, and to call for assistance if necessary.
 Once the boat is safely in port you can then contact insurers, boatyards, surveyors and so on.